7digital/7digital-API-walkthroughs/demos/streaming/README.md

 The purpose of this is to deliver pre-signed streaming links to the browser.
 We could sign links to the 7digital Streaming API directly in the browser with Javascript, but this would require us to expose the 7digital consumer secret available in the browser.

-First of all we ask Echonest for a radio playlist of our chosen genre.
+First of all we ask Echonest for a radio playlist of our chosen genre (as provided in the URL : http://127.0.0.1:5000/genre/chicago%20house

 	ECHONEST_PLAYLIST_URL = 'http://developer.echonest.com/api/v4/playlist/basic?api_key={key}&format=json&results=20&type=genre-radio&genre={genre}&bucket=id:7digital-UK&bucket=tracks'